Until We Meet Again (TV series): Synopsis

 Thirty years ago, Korn and Intouch were university students in Bangkok.
-Intouch entered Korn's life despite knowing that he was the son of one of the most influential people in Bangkok, the mafia.
-At first, Korn kept pushing Intouch away, but in the end, he couldn't resist the boy who was so full of life that he was the exact opposite and decided to let him into his heart.
+Intouch entered Korn's life despite knowing that he was the son of one of the most influential mafia dons in Bangkok.
+Since they were exact opposites, at first Korn pushed Intouch away, but in the end, he couldn't resist the boy who was so full of life, and he decided to let him into his heart.

-However, in a time when homosexuality was unacceptable and having parents were against their relationship and each other, Korn and In's love was bound to be doomed.
-Midst the chaos, while Intouch kept on fighting for their future, Korn could not deal with all his lover's suffering and decided to give up.
-That day, two sounds of a gunshot rang through the air.
+However, in a time when homosexuality was unacceptable and having parents who were against their relationship and each other, Korn and In's love was bound to be doomed.
+Amidst the chaos, while Intouch kept on fighting for their future, Korn could not deal with all his lover's suffering and decided to give up.
+Their story ended with tragedy; gunshots ensued, and the lovers were dead.

-Their story ended with tragedy, but something had already tied itself between them, bounding them together even after they were dead.
+Years later, Pharm (19), recently returned to Thailand, is a University freshman who grew up always feeling like he is waiting for someone.
+Beset with sad dreams that often find him waking up sobbing, a fear of loud noises, and a birthmark on his temple, the boy has always felt like there is someone he is missing.
+Dean (21), the third-year swimming club president at the same University, has also spent his life searching for people whose faces he cannot remember.

-Years later, a freshly returned to Thailand, Pharm (19) who is a freshman at T- University has grown up always feeling like he is waiting for someone.
-Being riddled with sad dreams that always left him waking up with a wet face, fear of loud noises, and a birthmark on his temple, the boy has always felt like there is someone he is missing.
-Dean (21), the third-year swimming club president at T- University, has also spent his life searching for people whose faces he cannot remember.
-The red thread of fate that had tied them together in their past life once again pulls the two boys back to each other, tieing them to each other and a past that might not be worth remembering, but unforgettable love.
+The "red thread" of fate that had tied the pair together in their past life once again pulls the two boys back to each other, tying them to each other and a past that might not be worth remembering, but unforgettable love.
 Because the red thread that binds the two hearts together will always lead one back to the other.
 Even though it might tangle or stretch, it will never break.